 So saying, the indefatigable man took up the intestines of the buffalo, which had been properly prepared for the purpose, turned them inside out, and proceeded to stuff them with strips of tender loin well salted and peppered.
 The long sausage thus hastily made was hung in festoons before the fire, and roasted until it was thoroughly browned.
 Portions were then cut off and set down before the company.
-When each thought of beginning he felt as though the swallowing of a single bite were utterly impossible, but when each had actually begun he could not stop, but continued eating until all was finished, and then wished for more, while Benjamin Hicks chuckled heartily to witness the success of his cookery and the extent of his friends' powers.
+When each thought of beginning he felt as though the swallowing of a single bite were utterly impossible, but when each had actually begun he could not stop, but continued eating until all was finished, and then wished for more, while Benjamin Hicks chuckled heartily to witness the d the se and tone, ory to a bite at his ne that t shirk d then up the oroperly ide out, tender sausage fore the rowned. fore the g he felt te were actually ng until e, while ness the success of his cookery and the extent of his friends' powers.